Health & BeautyFeatured

 Do I need to reapply SPF if I’m working indoors all day?

 If you’re sat away from windows and don’t go outside at lunchtime, a single morning application is generally fine.
-However, if you sit near a window that lets in direct sunlight, UVA rays can pass through glass, so reapplication or closing blinds is worth considering.
+However, if you sit near a window that lets in direct sunlight, UVA rays pass through glass, so reapplication or closing blinds is worth considering.

 What’s the difference between chemical and mineral SPF?